-Dr. Roach: Conflicts on aspirin use
+Dr. Roach: Conflicting opinion on case for aspirin use

 Dear Dr. Roach: When I was 60, my doctor told me to take a baby aspirin daily to prevent heart attack and stroke.
 So I did.
 When I was 70, a new doctor said the risk wasn't worth the benefit, so I stopped.
 I heard and read a lot more about the benefits of aspirin.
 But a senior friend of mine had a horrific nosebleed that was thought to be from the aspirin.

 Should we take aspirin?